xinyzhang9/friend-circles/README.md

 ### Project Information
 - category: full stack
 - team: Mongoose
-- Contributor: Xinyang(xinyzhang9@gmail.com)
+- contributor: Xinyang Zhang(阳哥)(xinyzhang9@gmail.com)
-- description: vivid visulization of the real-time friend-circles of our users.
+- description: real-time visulization of the friend-circles.
 - stack: Angular, Express, NodeJS, d3.js, MongoDB, nginx

 > **Note:** The data we are using may be fake.
-For now we are not recommending user input real data.
+For now we are not recommending users to input real data.
+All images and names are only for the purpose of demonstration.
 >
 >**category options:**
 >full stack, big data, visulization, front-end